NEW HAMPSHIRE SKATES TO 1-1 TIE AT QUINNIPIAC

-Senior defenseman Courtney Birchard scored the game-tying goal for the Wildcats
+Senior defenseman Courtney Birchard nets game-tying goal for Wildcats

 HAMDEN, Conn. - Courtney Birchard (Mississauga, Ontario) scored with 7:15 remaining in regulation and Kayley Herman (Weyburn, Saskatchewan) made 24 saves to lift the University of New Hampshire women's ice hockey team to Tuesday night's 1-1 non-conference tie against Quinnipiac University at the TD Bank Sports Center.